oayres/babel-plugin-react-ssr/README.md

 `react-ssr` can then:
 - Use the HOC client-side to execute `fetchData` methods.
-- Read the `_ssrWaitsFor` property before a server-side render to simulatenously call all `static fetchData` methods.
+- Read the `_ssrWaitsFor` property before a server-side render to simulatenously call all `static fetchData` methods required for the matched route.